Graduate Recruitment Webinars, for Fall 2023

-We will hold Zoom webinars this fall for prospective graduate students, to present some information about the graduate program and answer questions about the program and the application process.
+We hold Zoom webinars in the fall for prospective graduate students, to present some information about the graduate program and answer your questions about the program and the application process.
+These were the times of the two sessions (with the same content).

 Overview